Paranormal Phenomena: Unexplained and Spooky Mysteries

 This eerie “marriage” happens during the nighttime, far away from the human dwellings.

-Many people claim to have witnessed this spooky love affair—most of them were farmers working in their fields.
+Many people claim they have witnessed this spooky love affair—most of them were farmers who were working in their fields when the “marriage” took place.

-In Western Uttar Pradesh (and many parts of Bharat), it’s pretty standard for the farmers to work at night.
-Generally for two reasons: irrigating their crops with the canal water supply or transferring hay from fields to home (during the harvesting season).
+In Western Uttar Pradesh (and many parts of Bharat), it’s quite normal for the farmers to work at night, generally for two reasons—irrigating their crops with the canal water supply or transferring hay from fields to home (during the wheat harvesting season).

 The ghosts offered the farmer some sweets.
-Out of which, he ate some and kept the rest for his kids.
+He ate some of the sweets and kept the rest for his kids.
 But, when he looked into his pocket in the morning, there was dust and pig poop.
 (Oh!
 I see, highly perishable food items, huh? 😀 )

 The Power of Your Word: Think Before You Speak